forrestfaraday/serdarildercaglar/README.md

 1. ``Nioyatech LLC, NLP Engineer``                                                                                         March 2022 – Current

 * Developed and implemented NLP models for sentiment analysis, entity recognition, relation extraction, etc.
-* Analyzed the data using Python libraries such as Pandas, Scikit-Learn, TensorFlow to extract features and built statistical models in Python/JavaScript based on ML algorithms like SVM, Logistic Regression, Neural Networks.
+* Analyzed the data using Python libraries such as Pandas, Scikit-Learn, TensorFlow to extract features and built statistical models in Python based on ML algorithms like SVM, Logistic Regression, Neural Networks.
 * Used tools such as AWS SageMaker (Python) or Azure Machine Learning Studio (C#) to deploy trained model into production environment with minimal code required by developers.
 * Worked closely with product managers and software engineers to understand requirements and translate them into technical specifications that can be used by machine learning engineers to build solutions quickly.
 * Collaborated with other teams across Microsoft including marketing research & insights team to identify opportunities where AI could add value for customers and partners of Microsoft 365 Ecosystems